rcook/beginning-practical-haskell/part05.md

 Even better!

 This code shape is so common, however, that Haskell introduces special syntax to make it even cleaner.
-This is known as `do`-notation named after the `do` keyword used to introduce it.
+This is known as `do`-notation named after the `do`-keyword used to introduce it.

 Consider: